How to Record a Dawless Setup on iPhone (Jams, Live Sets and Stems)

 Most gear sends a stereo pair over USB, which is its main mix.
 Record that into one stereo track and you have captured the performance exactly as it sounded.
 This is the simplest and most reliable way to grab a jam or a live set.

 Some devices send more than two channels.
 The OP-1 Field, for example, streams eight channels over USB.
 So you can record separate parts to separate tracks and mix them later.
-Reel records up to four tracks.
+Reel records four tracks and each one can be stereo or mono, so an interface can feed it up to eight channels at once.
 Capture a stereo master or route individual channels to their own tracks and overdub more on top.
+It sends up to ten channels back out as well, the four stereo tracks plus its own stereo master, so the phone sits in the middle of the chain rather than at the end of it.

 Compatible gear